spear-sim/spear/examples/imitation_learning_openbot/README.md

 You can control the behavior of this example by setting the following parameters in your `user_config.yaml` file, e.g.,
   - `SPEAR.PAKS_DIR` is the directory containing scene data in the form of PAK files.
-  - `SIMULATION_CONTROLLER.OPENBOT_AGENT.CAMERA.RENDER_PASSES` can be set to a list of image modalities that you want the agent to return (e.g., setting the value `["depth", "final_color", "segmentation"]` will return depth images, photorealistic RGB images, and segmentation images).
+  - `SIMULATION_CONTROLLER.VEHICLE_AGENT.CAMERA.RENDER_PASSES` can be set to a list of image modalities that you want the agent to return (e.g., setting the value `["depth", "final_color", "segmentation"]` will return depth images, photorealistic RGB images, and segmentation images).

 Your `user_config.yaml` file only needs to specify the value of a parameter if it differs from the defaults defined in the `python/config` directory.
 You can browse this directory for a complete set of all user-configurable parameters.